GSA issues every TTS employee a badge, laptop, and phone. Your laptop should be ready before your first day, but your phone may not be.

 XCode command line tools can be installed or upgraded through Self Service.
 If already installed and up to date, it won't show up.
 Note this doesn't install the XCode application.

-Change the phone’s passcode.
-The new code should be known only to you.
+Change the phone's passcode.
+It must be longer than 14 characters and contain both letters and numbers.
+The code should be known only to you.

 After GSA IT provisions your phone, set up two-factor verification: